 (2014) Dir.
 L. Gabriel Gonda

-Shot on the cuff, DD has a great zero budget gonzo spirit, a deadpan reverence for the Chick source material, a mostly-female, funny and very cute cast and a great "Embrace Jesus" ending.
+Shot on the cuff, DD has a great zero budget gonzo spirit, a deadpan reverence for the Chick source material, a mostly-female, funny and very cute cast, and a great deadpan "Embrace Jesus" ending.
 If you've even been out on a deep limb end and prayed the 'no atheists in a foxhole' prayer (ala AA) then you'll relate.
-I don't know the extent to which the whole Christian pamphlet ending is meant satirically or not, and I don't ever want to know.
+I don't know the extent to which the ending is meant satirically or not, and I don't ever want to know.
 It's funnier not knowing and I respect that the spiritual solution is at least treated with some modicum of decorum and real love.
 Jesus wouldn't be offended either way.
-The filmmaking team behind the crowdfunded (but which crowd?) little miracle are perhaps the Ron and Suzy Ormond of their time!
-Know what else can now be found on Prime?
+The filmmaking team behind this crowdfunded (but which crowd?) little miracle are perhaps the Ron and Suzy Ormond of their time!
+Speaking of, know what else can now be found on Prime?
 MESA OF LOST WOMEN!

 See original tract here

-PS: Let me also point you towards the following retro-nouveau gems, all of whom get Acidemic's highest recommendations:
+PS: Let me also point you towards the following retro-chic gems, all of whom get my personal higher recommendations:

 JOHN DIES AT THE END